Top 10 Auto Transport Tips

 4. CHECK CUSTOMER EXPERIENCES ONLINE

 As the Shipping Industry is volatile and operates quite differently to other services, negative online reviews from ill-informed or frustrated customers are possible even for reputable companies.
 Fake reviews posted by competitors are also, unfortunately, commonplace.
 It is best to focus the larger portion of your attention on how a company responds to the review.
-This will allow you to better evaluate the review in context and to assess the character of company through its responses.
+This will allow you to better evaluate the review in context and to assess the character of the company through its responses.

 5. READ EVERY EMAIL & DOCUMENT BEFORE SIGNING ON